Managing Physical Inventory Structure¶

 Each location can have a specific address that enables you to create a location for a customer or a supplier, for example.
 You can then give it the address of that customer or supplier.
 Go to the partner form to tell OpenERP it should use this location rather than the default location given to partner deliveries.

-You will see in the on line chapter Manufacturing that it is possible to assign a location to a manufacturing workcenter.
+You will see in the chapter Manufacturing that it is possible to assign a location to a manufacturing workcenter.
 If this location is at a supplier’s, you must give it an address so that OpenERP can prepare a delivery order for the supplier and a receive operation for the manufactured goods.
 Creating a location specifically for a partner is also a simple solution for handling consigned stocks in OpenERP.

 Consigned stock is stock that is owned by you (valued in your accounts), but is physically stocked by your supplier.
 Or, conversely, it could be stock owned by your customer (not valued by you), but stocked in your company.
 Make sure that you create consignment locations as part of your internal stock.